 Consumer protection issues include cases that address economic losses often related to security breaches like data breaches or defective products.
 These are often handled in class action lawsuits, which involve joining many people together in consolidated litigation against a company or other entity whose actions resulted in financial harm to the consumer.

-Our focus in reviewing potential class action theories is centered on more product design-oriented or violations of consumer protection statutes.
+Our focus in reviewing potential class action theories is centered on product-design oriented claims or violations of consumer protection statutes.
 Class action theories that involve fraud purely (and therefore “reliance”) have become difficult to prove because individualized issues typically predominate and may defeat the commonality and typicality prongs required for certification under Rule 23 F.R.Civ.P.

 Class Action Data Breach Lawsuits

-It is estimated that cybercriminals steal $1 billion every year from small and medium-sized businesses in the U.S. and Europe.
+Experts estimate that cybercriminals steal $1 billion every year from small and medium-sized businesses in the U.S. and Europe.
 A data breach involves any type of personal confidential information that has been stolen, accessed, or even just looked at by someone who is not authorized to do so.
-With all the electronic information today and ease of access to information, it is easy to lose that information or not protect it as it should be.
+With the ubiquity of- and ease of access to electronic information, it is easy to lose that information or fail to protect it adequately.

 A type of data breach the public is most familiar with involves hackers using malicious software, better known as malware, to infect and infiltrate the system of a business and access credit cards or other personal consumer information like social security numbers.
 A data breach also may affect a business by causing data to be lost.
 For example, a breach affecting Community Health System caused patients’ medical records to be lost and personal information compromised and stolen.